cumbof/MetaSBT/README.md

                    --verbose
 ```

+> **Note**:
-Please note that the `boundaries` module considers clusters with reference genomes only.
+> the `boundaries` module considers clusters with reference genomes only.
 These clusters can be considered for establishing boundaries depending on a minimum number of reference genomes that can be set with the `--min-genomes` argument.

 #### Available options